SeisoLLC/easy_infra/docs/Logging/index.rst

 Volume Mounts
 ^^^^^^^^^^^^^

+Mounted directories must be considered "safe" by git, in order for logging to function properly.
 When mounting a .git folder into the container, the following variables work together to flag it as a safe directory for git::

     export GIT_CONFIG_COUNT=1